zhihangMa-1/The-ancient-metagenomic-analysis-of-paleofeces/README.md

 # Human-Animal Interactions in Prehistoric China: Metagenomic Analysis of Longshan Period Paleofeces
 This repository contains the computational pipeline and scripts to accompany the manuscript "Human-Animal Interactions in Prehistoric China: Insights from Metagenomic Analysis of Longshan Period Paleofeces" by Ma et al., submitted to the Journal of Archaeological Science.
 This compendium provides all necessary code, configuration files, and documentation required to reproduce the taxonomic profiling, authentication, and paleogenomic analyses presented in the study.
-The repository is permanently archived and accessible via DOI: XXX.

 ## Repository Structure
 This repository centralizes all scripts and configurations required to replicate the study: